 Here’s what you need to know about devising an email marketing strategy that works for you.

 - Give people an incentive to sign up for your email list when they find you online.
 Whether it’s offering a free e-book or an exclusive discount code for their first order, having some kind of “sweetener” is a great way to get people to subscribe to your email list.
 What other value can you deliver exclusively through email that you can’t deliver on your blog, social media channels, and other ways for people to find you?
 You need to provide a good incentive for people to not just subscribe, but stay on your mailing list.

-- Build a microsite specially for collecting email addresses.
+- Build a microsite especially for collecting email addresses.
 Are you launching a new product or have a specific one-time offer like a webinar?
-By building a microsite separate from your main site, it prevents distraction and can be a very effective way of getting a great deal of voluntary subscriptions to your mailing list.
+By building a microsite separate from your main site, it prevents distraction and can be a very effective way of getting many voluntary subscriptions to your mailing list.